-Distance learning and correspondence courses include courses that encompass the state-required essential knowledge and skills but are taught through multiple technologies and alternative methodologies such as mail, satellite, internet, video-conferencing, and instructional television.
+Distance learning and correspondence courses include courses that encompass the staterequired essential knowledge and skills but are taught through multiple technologies and alternative methodologies such as mail, satellite, internet, video-conferencing, and instructional television

 Please contact the student's designated campus counselor about the distance learning opportunities that the district makes available.
+The distance learning opportunities that the district makes available to district students are within Early College High School, P-Tech and University of Texas at Austin OnRamps course work.